ryan-wren/spring-petclinic/README.md

 ```

 Version 2.0 configs without workflows will look for a job entitled `build`.
 A job is a essentially a series of commands run in a clean execution environment.
 Notice the two primary parts of a job: the executor and steps.
+In this case, we are using the `docker` executor and passing in a [CCI convenience image](https://circleci.com/docs/2.0/circleci-images/).

 ### Using a workflow to test then build
 ```yaml